Nesvilab/MSFragger/tutorial_glyco-fragger.md

 ##### Advanced parameters
 ![](./images/Fragpipe-glyco_3.PNG)
 Most of the glyco-search options can be found in the advanced section.

-For mass offset glyco searches, input all glycan masses of interest in the mass offset box **(1)**.
+**(1)** For mass offset glyco searches, input all glycan masses of interest in the mass offset box.
 Open searches leave this box empty.
 **(2)** Adjust the options in the Glyco/Labile mods box.
 1. **Search Mode**: distinguishes between types of mass offset and open searches.
 Options are:
 	*nglycan*: for N-linked glycans.
 Uses consensus sequon N-X-S/T (X is not P) for glycosites
 	*labile*: for all other labile modifications, **including O-linked glycans**
 	*off*: for modifications that do not dissociate.
 Should not be used for glyco search.
-2. **Allowed Resides**: for **labile** search type **only**.
+2. **Allowed Resides**: note: NOT used in nglycan mode.
 Determines the allowed residues for mass offsets to be considered.
-Input is single letter amino acid codes.
+Input is single letter amino acid codes (see above for details).
  For O-linked glycan searches, default is ST.
 3. **Diagnostic Ion Minimum Intensity**: Used to filter spectra considered for searching glycans based on the presence of oxonium ions.
 If set to 0, filter will not be used.
 Otherwise, value is the minimum for the summed relative intensity of all detected oxonium ions for the spectrum to be considered